 How did you use Machine Learning to forecast the results of the 2015 Rugby World Cup matches with a high level of accuracy?
 How was this possible?

-Sports fans make their own predictions on match results based on their own experience and observations, as well as gut feel and personal bias.
+Sports fans make their own predictions on match results based on their own experience and observations, as well as gut feel and personal biases.
 With Machine Learning, we based our predictions primarily on data we took from 6,000 matches played by 99 teams since 1995.
 As we then progressed through the World Cup matches, we incrementally added the results from each match to our model, so the model could adjust its prediction based on what happened in the last few matches.

 What was interesting was that the model didn’t look at who played the matches, but rather the characteristics of the teams that played the matches.
 So, there was no bias towards any team – it was just looking at the data or the characteristics of a specific in making its prediction.
 When we added that new data, the model adjusted and compared the characteristics of the teams whose data was added and the result of these teams’ matches and adjusted its expectations for teams with the same or similar characteristics.

 We continually added new data and the model continually adjusted to this new data, increasing the accuracy of our prediction with every match played.
 Two interesting sets of data we included that added a bit of the human element to the prediction were the fantasy value of the players and the bookie odds.
-We didn’t look at fields, or influencers, such as referee and weather as this would have taken a lot more time and effort and would not necessarily have resulted in a large enough increase in accuracy of the prediction to justify the added effort.
+We didn’t look at fields, or influencers, such as referees and weather as this would have taken a lot more time and effort and would not necessarily have resulted in a large enough increase in accuracy of the prediction to justify the added effort.
 Understand, this was a side project our team of data scientists did in their spare time.
 Had this been a client project, the level of effort would of course been a lot higher and we may have run a number of “challengers” in order to explore the predictive power of alternate data elements.

 What are the myths or misconceptions around Cognitive Computing and Artificial Intelligence?

 I think the main one is that machines or robots running on artificial intelligence will one day take over the world and rule over humans, like the HAL computer in the movie 2001 or The Terminator.
 I think enough of us are aware of or share this same fear that we will always ensure that mechanisms are in place to ever prevent a machine from making a decision that could put someone’s life in danger.
-With that being said, however, the advent of self-driving cars highlights the conundrums that have to be solved: do the manufacturers programme a car to hit a pedestrian crossing the street if it means swerving to avoid the pedestrian could lead to the severe injury or death of the passenger?
+With that being said, however, the advent of self-driving cars highlights the conundrums that have to be solved: do the manufacturers programme a car to hit a pedestrian crossing the street if it means swerving to avoid the pedestrian could lead to severe injury or death of the passenger?
 These are the kinds of scenarios – the kinds of scenarios where there isn’t a clear right or wrong answer – that must be thought of and addressed when programming artificial intelligence.

 Read our blog on Automation and Machine Learning: How Much is too Much?